-New Zealand ranks sixth for the world’s most powerful passport, along with Belgium, Norway, Switzerland and United States.
-Wonderfully, it includes access to 186 countries without a visa.
+New Zealand ranks seventh for the world’s most powerful passport, alongside Belgium, the United States, Norway, Switzerland and Czech Republic.
+Wonderfully, this means New Zealanders have access to 186 countries without a prior visa at present.

-In second place, Germany and South Korea tied with access to 190 countries without a visa.
-Additionally, Spain, Italy, Finland and Luxembourg tied for third place, with access to 189 countries.
-Differently, Afghanistan ranks as the worst passport in the world, with access to just 26 countries.
+Japan took first place with access to a record 193 destinations worldwide.
+As for second place, Singapore and South Korea passport holders can travel to 192 countries without a prior visa.
+Meanwhile, Germany and Spain tied for third place with visa-free entry to 190 places.
+According to the Index, Afghanistan ranks as the world passport in the world, with access to just 27 countries visa-free.

-The powerful passport database is updated frequently as it takes fluctuations in visas into account.
-Indeed, the pandemic and war in Ukraine came into play for powerful passports ranking scores.
-For example, Ukrainian passports increased to 34th on the list.
-Meanwhile, Russian passports fell to 49th due to sanctions, travel restrictions and more.
+Indeed, COVID-19, travel restrictions and the war in Ukraine came into play for the powerful passports ranking scores for 2023.
+For example, Ukrainian passports increased to 36th on the list.
+While Russian passports fell to 49th in 2022 due to sanctions and other restrictions.